 Summary Page — A page that lists a summary of all records available for that Texas Integrated Eligibility Redesign System (TIERS) page.
 See Detail Page.

 Supplemental Nutrition Assistance Program Combined Application Project (SNAP-CAP) — A demonstration project that outreaches elderly Supplemental Security Income (SSI) recipients who are not currently certified for SNAP.

-Supplemental Security Income (SSI) — A needs-tested program administered by the Social Security Administration providing monthly income to aged individuals and individuals who are blind or have a disability.
+Supplemental Security Income (SSI) — A needs-tested program administered by the Social Security Administration.
+It provides monthly income to aged people and persons who are blind or have a disability.

-Tax Dependent — A person who expects to be claimed by someone else as a dependent on a federal income tax return for the taxable year in which Medicaid or Children's Health Insurance Program (CHIP) eligibility is requested.
+Tax Dependent — A person who expects to be claimed by someone else as a dependent on a federal income tax return for the taxable year that Medicaid or Children's Health Insurance Program (CHIP) eligibility is requested.
+See Taxpayer.

 Taxable Year — The 12-month period that a person uses to report income for federal income tax purposes.
 For most people, their tax year is the calendar year.
 A calendar tax year is 12 consecutive months beginning Jan.
 1 and ending Dec.
 31.